JS Bundle Version: v0.3.0

 ...

-A whole Weex JS Bundle is concatenated by these modules and last a bootstrap(rootComponentName, optionalConfig, optionalExternalData)
+A whole Weex JS Bundle is concatenated by these modules and last a bootstrap(rootComponentName, optionalConfig, optionalExternalData) function call.

 define('@weex-component/a', function (require, exports, module) { // content of composed component <a> })